 Typically, for deposits in the early stage of exploration independent check assay samples are collected during the site visit from relevant intercepts to confirm presence of mineralization.
-Given the advanced stage of the Boto project, RPA did not collect check samples from the Boto project.
+Given the advanced stage of the Boto Gold Project, RPA did not collect check samples from the Boto Gold Project.